collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 $ git push origin <branch-name>
 ```

-There will now be a new branch in the repo.
+There will now be a new branch in the repo that is your origin.
 The branch will not be affecting anything else.

 </td></tr>